brettkromkamp/topic-db/TUTORIAL.rst

 - The relationship of type *family* between Jane (in her role as *wife*) and John (her *husband*).
 - The relationship of type *employment* between Jane (in her role as *employee*) and Acme Corporation (her *employer*).

-Let's create the above four relationships using the ``Association`` class continuing where we left off in the code above:
+Let's create the above four relationships using the ``Association`` class:

 .. code-block:: python